bNobo/needabreak/readme.md

 NEED A BREAK is an application intended to help you take care of your health while you work on a computer.
 It will encourage you to regularly have a break in order to rest your back and your eyes.

-I have made it for my personnal use and personnaly use it every day at work and it helps me to not sit for too long.
+I have made it for my personnal usage and personnaly use it every day at work and it helps me to not sit for too long.
 So I decided to share it because maybe it could be useful to someone else.

 Here are some screen shots of the UI :
 Main window :